antihax/goesi/esi/docs/CorporationApi.md

 > GetCorporationsCorporationIdStarbasesStarbaseIdOk GetCorporationsCorporationIdStarbasesStarbaseId(ctx, corporationId, starbaseId, systemId, optional)
 Get starbase (POS) detail

-Returns various settings and fuels of a starbase (POS)  ---  This route is cached for up to 3600 seconds
+Returns various settings and fuels of a starbase (POS)  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters